 If you have trouble keeping track of it, write down how much you are drinking during the day.

 Eating too much salt can make you thirsty, which can make you drink too much.
 Extra salt also makes more fluid stay in your body.
-Many foods contain "hidden salt," including prepared and frozen foods.
+Many foods contain "hidden salt," including prepared, canned and frozen foods.
 Learn how to eat a low-salt diet.

-- Loop diuretics: bumentanide (Bumex), furosemide (Lasix), and torasemide (Demadex)
+- Loop diuretics: Bumetanide (Bumex), furosemide (Lasix), and torsemide (Demadex)

-There are also diuretics that contain a combination of 2 of the drugs above.
+There are also diuretics that contain a combination of two of the drugs above.

-When you are taking diuretics, you will need to have regular checkups so that your health care provider can check your potassium levels and monitor how your kidneys are working.
+When you are taking diuretics, you will need to have regular checkups so that your provider can check your potassium levels and monitor how your kidneys are working.

 Diuretics make you urinate more often.
 Try not to take them at night before you go to bed.
 Take them at the same time every day.